-Other Men got airplay on a couple local radio stations and the band gained traction with live shows all over LA.
+Other Men found airplay on a couple local radio stations and the band gained traction with live shows all over LA.
 They even spent a night supporting iconic new wave / post-punk rockers, Missing Persons, at the famed Whisky A Go-Go.
-Standing on that stage, where both Iggy Pop and Gwen Stefani had once stood, Chelsea knew she was ready to go back to New York City.
+Standing on that stage, where both Iggy Pop and Gwen Stefani had once stood, Chelsea had vibes that there was more work to do in New York City.
 The winters would be cold, but she’d have Iggy-Gwen stardust to protect her.

 Photo by Brandon Riley Miller